-- The air temperature should be at least 12 deg (C) with low wind speed.
+- The air temperature should be at least 12 deg (C) with no rain and low wind speed.

 - Sit or stand outside so that the bats’ exit point is visible from a comfortable distance.
 More than one person might be needed if bats are exiting from multiple points.

 - Tally the bats as they fly out for their nightly insect-eating.
-We can provide you with a hand “clicker” to make counting easy.
+Use a counting app on your phone or a hand “clicker” to make counting easy.
 Record your observations on the data sheet (see download below).

 - Mail us your data sheet at the end of the summer.

-- Do not enter bat roosts or handle the animals.
+- Do not enter bat roosts and never handle a live bat.

 - Please respect private property.
 Ask permission if the bat roost is on someone else’s land.